 Mix Ingredients

-Marinade: In a medium bowl, stir together:
+Marinade: In a medium bowl, whisk together:

 1 cup beef broth